Updated Information

 Internal Deadline

-Prior to submission to the Office of Research Services, interested applicants must obtain pre-approval from their College.
-In the event co-funding is required for the application, the Office of Research Services must first provide verification that the funds the applicant wishes to use for co-funding are available and eligible.
-Please consult with Emily Gordon (Mitacs Business Development Representative), your College Research Manager, and Office of Research Services (in the event co-funding is required) to obtain pre-approval.
+Prior to submission to the Research Services Office, interested applicants must obtain pre-approval from their College.
+In the event co-funding is required for the application, the Research Services Office must first provide verification that the funds the applicant wishes to use for co-funding are available and eligible.
+Please consult with your College Research Manager, and the Research Services Office (in the event co-funding is required) to obtain pre-approval.

 External Deadline

-Applicant submits full application, including signed memorandum, directly to Mitacs representative.
+Applicant submits full application, including signed memorandum, directly in the Mitacs portal, no later than the external deadline indicated, for the application to be considered under the current program.
 Applicants should plan to apply at least 16 weeks ahead of their planned start date.

 How to Apply

 Please note the application process may vary depending on the international partner.
-Please check with Emily Gordon (egordon@mitacs.ca) to determine if your project fits the funding requirements for your institution or an international partner and to request an application package.
+Please consult with Mitacs and the Research Services Office to determine if your project fits the funding requirements for your institution or an international partner and to request an application package.

 Awards are offered in partnership with Mitacs’ academic partners (and in some cases with Mitacs’ international partners) and are subject to available funding.